 Antique and Vintage Cluster Rings

-Cluster rings are more popular now than ever but they actually date back to the Georgian era.
-The classic cluster is round/oval with a halo of gemstones around it.
-The term cluster ring now days covers a variety of different styles from different periods of history.
+Cluster rings are more popular now than ever, but they actually date back to the Georgian era.
+The classic cluster is a round or oval shaped ring with a central gem surrounded by a halo of gemstones, but term ‘cluster ring’ now-a-days covers a variety of different styles from different periods of history.

-For example, Georgian clusters are heavier in design and the settings are thick and larger than those from other eras.
+Georgian clusters are heavier in design; the settings are thick and larger than those from other eras.
 Victorian cluster rings on the other hand are more delicate and ornate in their design.
 The Art Deco period saw cluster ring styles encompass geometrical shapes and clean lines, usually crafted from platinum.